Philosophical Problems of Space and Time: Summary

+Grünbaum discusses the methodology of philosophy of science and how it can be applied to the study of space and time.
+He emphasizes the importance of empirical evidence and the need for a rigorous analysis of scientific theories.

 Publication history

 Philosophical Problems of Space and Time was first published by Alfred A. Knopf in the United States in 1963.
 In 1964, the book was published by Routledge and Kegan Paul in the United Kingdom.
 In 1969, a revised version was published in Russian translation in the Soviet Union by Progress Publishers.
 In 1973, an enlarged section was published in English by D. Reidel Publishing Company, as part of the series Boston Studies in the Philosophy of Science.

 Reception

 The philosophers Robert S. Cohen and Marx W. Wartofsky stated that Philosophical Problems of Space and Time was "promptly recognized to be one of the few major works in the philosophy of the natural sciences of this generation" upon its original publication.
 They believed that this was partly because Grünbaum showed devotion to both "actual science and philosophical understanding" and combined "detail with scope."
 They credited him with dealing with the "problems of space and time" in their "full depth and complexity".

 The philosopher Milič Čapek wrote that Grünbaum was, alongside the physicist Olivier Costa de Beauregard, one of the "most vigorous defenders" of the view that time should be treated as equivalent to space.
 The philosopher Roger Scruton described Philosophical Problems of Space and Time as the most comprehensive discussion of non-Euclidean space, though he added that the work was "far from inviting".
 The philosopher Philip L. Quinn called Grünbaum's thesis about physical geometry and chronometry "striking".